This article is a part of a wider topic, see parent page.

 at Kentor.AuthServices.IdentityProvider.DoLoadMetadata()

-In the above log, the error log you will be interested to analyze will be:
+In the above log, the error log you will be interested in analyzing is:

 System.Configuration.ConfigurationErrorsException: Unexpected entity id "https://sts.windows.net/xxx/" found when loading metadata for "https://sts.windows.net/xxx/"